Who benefits from going to therapy?

 Patricia Hannah is a Licensed Clinical Social Worker (LCSW).

-All of our clinicians are trained in Psychodrama, Sociometry & Group Psychotherapy.
+Our clinicians are trained in Psychodrama, Sociometry & Group Psychotherapy.
 Clinicians employ other types of therapies including Cognitive Behavioral therapy and Mindfulness based therapies Emotional freedom technique (EFT), among others.

 What do you treat?